Learn Giving Up

 |

-firmly connected to anything.
-In this particular example I was
+connected to anything.
+In this particular example I

-taking photos at night when a couple walking down the path were about
+was taking photos at night when a couple walking down the

-sections of bamboo) With motion, the abstract really becomes
+lights in cut sections of bamboo) With motion, the

 |